Published on Monday November 11th, 2019 by Afrocks

 – Starter phase

 – The budding phase

-– The baby lock phase
+– The teenage phase

-– The teenage phase, as well as the mature loc phase.
 Your hair may or may not go through every stage depending on the texture of your hair, length of your hair as well the technique used.

 Different Loc Forming Techniques: